 3.10.
 The centre must encourage and contribute to researcher education in areas where recruitment is important for renewal and value creation.
 The centre must take steps to ensure that students and research fellows can carry out parts of their work with one of the user partners.
 The centre must also ensure that user partner staff participate in the supervision of students and research fellows.
 The Project Owner and relevant partners are responsible for the staff when the centre closes down and must especially ensure that master's and doctoral degree students can complete their studies according to plan.

 4. Costs and funding

 4.1.
-The contract between the Research Council and the Project Owner applies for eight years with an underway assessment which must be completed well before the end of the fifth year after the start of the centre.
+The contract between the Research Council and the Project Owner applies for five years with an option to extend for a further three years.

 Cost plan